-- Corticosteroid anti-inflammatory creams can be very helpful and may be prescribed in combination with an antibiotic cream to treat skin infection.
-A pricking or itching sensation is usually present when a flare up is starting and the corticosteroid cream may prevent the rash from developing any further if the cream is applied immediately.
-Enough of the cream should be applied to the cover the affected area.
-The cream only needs to be used once or twice a day on the affected skin.
-There is no need to put the steroid cream on unaffected skin. - Careful washing is important with an antiseptic soap substitute or antiseptic bath oil to prevent infection occurring. - There is an increased chance of developing a skin infection if you have Hailey-Hailey disease.
-Infection with germs such as Staphylococcus aureus may occur and require treatment with oral antibiotics prescribed by your doctor.
-The "cold sore" virus (herpes simplex) sometimes causes skin infection in patients with Hailey-Hailey disease.
+- There is an increased chance of developing a skin infection if you have Hailey-Hailey disease.
+Infection with bacteria such as Staphylococcus aureus may occur and require treatment with oral antibiotics prescribed by your doctor. - The "cold sore" virus (herpes simplex) sometimes causes skin infection in patients with Hailey-Hailey disease.
 If the condition suddenly gets worse and is much more painful than usual this may be a sign of a cold sore virus infection.
-You should contact your GP or dermatologist immediately if this happens, as you may need oral anti-viral treatment. - More recently, tacrolimus ointment has been found useful in some patients, although this preparation does not have a product licence to treat Hailey-Hailey disease. - Sometimes oral (taken by mouth) treatments that affect the immune system may need to be used (e.g. oral corticosteroids, ciclosporin, dapsone or methotrexate.
-These drugs have potentially serious side effects and are only prescribed for patients who do not respond to first line topical treatment or oral antibiotic treatment. - Topical photodynamic therapy, a type of light treatment, has been reported to help in some resistant cases.
-This involves application of a cream to the affected skin that sensitises the skin cells to light, followed by exposure to a special red lamp 3 hours later.
-The treatment can be painful. - Other possible approaches to treatment include the use of botulinum toxin (to reduce sweating), the removal of affected areas surgically (which may result in scar formation), and laser treatment.
+You should contact your GP or dermatologist immediately if this happens, as you may need oral anti-viral treatment. - Sometimes oral (taken by mouth) treatments that affect the immune system may need to be used (e.g. oral corticosteroids, ciclosporin, acitretin or methotrexate.
+These drugs have potentially serious side effects and are only prescribed for patients who do not respond to first line topical treatment or oral antibiotic treatment.